Smart Green: Your Garden on the Palm of the Hand

-This digital green revolution transcends metaphor to become a tangible reality that transforms mobile devices into portable greenhouses.
+This digital green revolution it transcends metaphor to become a tangible reality that transforms mobile devices into portable greenhouses.

 See also